 As such, it became clear that the strategies determined for 2021 should be based on more up-to-date information.
 All financial institutions must take a risk-based approach, drawing lessons from the past period.

-This article discussed AML trends that banks and other financial institutions should follow in 2021.
+This article discussed AML compliance trends that banks and other financial institutions should follow in 2021.

 NDAA Brings New AML Regulations With It